 To extract those insights, you will need to apply machine-learning algorithms or processing modules, such as quality enhancement.

-Analyze crop health with an Enhanced Vegetation Index (EVI) or a Normalized Difference Vegetation Index (NDVI).
-Map the impact of environmental changes, such as flooding or burnt areas, in your area of interest.
+These types of algorithms can do things like help to analyze crop health with an Enhanced Vegetation Index (EVI) or a Normalized Difference Vegetation Index (NDVI), or to map the impact of environmental changes, such as flooding or burnt areas, in your area of interest.

 When analyzing data, computing power is vital.
-However, crunching terabytes of imagery on a planet-scale is no easy feat.
+However, crunching terabytes of imagery on a planet-wide scale is no easy feat.
 You’ll need significant processing capabilities and computing power.

 It’s said that it would require eight million people doing nothing but looking at satellite imagery 24/7 to ensure every image taken each day is looked at, let alone analyzed.

-That’s where the machine-learning tools mentioned previously, as well as infrastructure, comes in.
+That’s where the machine learning tools mentioned previously, as well as infrastructure, come in.

-UP42 gives you direct access to not only the EO datasets you need and advanced processing algorithms—but also the computing power to create your geospatial solutions without investment in your computing infrastructure.
+UP42 gives you direct access to the EO datasets you need and makes it easy to integrate them into your own workflows.

 Leveraging the power of cloud computing, UP42 can scale up or down, parallelizing where necessary.
 The UP42 API provides flexibility and scalability, while the UP42 Python SDK and developer tools enable you to move from testing to production sooner.